Wren6991/RISCBoy/Readme.md

 PCB
 ---

-The PCB is still a work in progress.
-It should be compatible with iTead's 4-layer 5x5 cm prototyping service, which currently costs $65 for 10 boards.
+The image shows the Rev A PCB.
+It is compatible with iTead's 4-layer 5x5 cm prototyping service, which currently costs $65 for 10 boards.

 ![](board/board_render01.jpg)